ZoranPandovski/awesome-hacktoberfest-swag-2023/README.md

 Welcome to the Awesome Hacktoberfest Swag List 2023!
 This year, Hacktoberfest is all about turning those green squares on your GitHub profile into real green trees in the real world! 🌳🌍
 Yes, you heard it right!
 It's all about coding for a cause, making our planet greener and healthier! 🌍💚

-Of course, while saving the planet is the superhero task we all have, who says superheroes can’t enjoy some swag? 😎
+Of course, saving the planet is our superhero task, but who says superheroes can’t enjoy some swag? 😎

-So here’s the deal: While our code is branching and leafing out to replenish the Earth, we can still enjoy the second, fun part - collecting some delightful swag!

 This repo is your treasure map to navigate through the forest of code and leaves and find those hidden treasures! 🗺️💎 So, let’s make the world greener, one pull request at a time, and enjoy some cool treasures along the journey!